p4d0rn/Java_Zoo/Theory/IR.md

 * compact and uniform
 * contains control flow information
 * usually considered as the basis for static analysis

+Other candidates：

+Java source code：

+* statements and classes can be nested

+Java bytecode

+* advantages
+  * no nesting; one statement follows the other; looping/branches through jumps
+  * nested classes are "flattened" into normal classes
+* disadvantages
+  * no local variables: operations performed on operand stack
+  * too many bytecodes（more than 200，many of them are overloaded based on their type）

 ## 3-Address Code